mkamran67/mkamran67/README.md

   I'm Muhammad Kamran, I'm a Full Stack Developer in the Bay Area.

- 🔭 I’m currently messing around with Electron and React Native ⌨️
+ 🔭 On the side I'm messing around with C++ for kernel level code and C# for Unity game developement ⌨️

+ 🐱‍👤  Primarily coding with Python for backend (loving Fastapi) and tapping into ReactJS again instead of Nextjs

  📫 You can reach me here ↣ me@mkamran.us